-You can add parameters to actors (composite or not) by right clicking on the actor, selecting "Configure" and then clicking on "Add", or by dragging in a parameter from the utilities library.
+You can add parameters to actors (composite or not) by right clicking on the actor, selecting [Customize-Configure] and then clicking on "Add," or by dragging in a parameter from the Utilities library.
 Thus, you can add variables to any scope, a capability that serves the same role as the "let" construct in many functional programming languages.

 Occasionally, it is desirable to access parameters that are not in scope.
 The expression language supports a limited syntax that permits access to certain variables out of scope.
-In particular, if in place of a variable name x in an expression you write A : : x, then instead of looking for x in scope, the interpreter looks for a container named A in the scope and a parameter named x in A. This allows reaching down one level in the hierarchy from either the current container or any of its containers.
+In particular, if in place of a variable name \times in an expression you write $\mathbb{A}: \times$, then instead of looking for \times in scope, the interpreter looks for a container named \mathbb{A} in the scope and a parameter named \times in \mathbb{A} .
+This allows reaching down one level in the hierarchy from either the current container or any of its containers.

-2.3 Operators
+13.1.3 Operators

-The arithmetic operators are $+, -, , /, \circ$ and %.
+The arithmetic operators are +, -, \star , /, $\hat{}$, and $\hat{}$.
 Most of these operators operate on most data types, including arrays, records, and matrices.
-The ôperator computes "to the power of" or exponentiation where the exponent can only be an int, short, or an unsignedByte.
+The $\hat{}$ operator computes "to the power of" or exponentiation, where the exponent can only be a type that losslessly converts to an integer such as an int, short, or an unsignedByte.

 The unsignedByte, short, int and long types can only represent integer numbers.
 Operations on these types are integer operations, which can sometimes lead to unexpected results.
-For instance, 1/2 yields 0 if 1 and 2 are integers, whereas 1.0/2.0 yields 0.5.
-The exponentiation operator "?" when used with negative exponents can similarly yield unexpected results.
-For example, 2-1 is 0 because the result is computed as $1/(2\hat{1})$ .
+For instance, 1/2 yields 0, since 1 and 2 are integers, whereas 1.0/2.0 yields 0.5.
+The exponentiation operator "~" when used with negative exponents can similarly yield unexpected results.
+For example, 2^-1 is 0 because the result is computed as $1/(2^1)$.

 The % operation is a modulo or remainder operation.
 The result is the remainder after division.
 The sign of the result is the same as that of the dividend (the left argument).
-For example, remainder(-3.0, 2.0) 1.0 remainder(3.0, 2.0) -1.0
+For example,

 The magnitude of the result is always less than the magnitude of the divisor (the right argument).
-Note that when this operator is used on doubles, the result is not the same as that produced by the remainder() function (see Table 10).
+Note that when this operator is used on doubles, the result is not the same as that produced by the remainder function (see Table 13.6).
 For instance,